Fall Workshop for Coaches and Teams

 - Wetland Functions & Wetland Soils – Deborah Henson (UMass Environmental Science Program)

-- Land Use Effects on Water Quality – Paula Rees (UMass College of Engineering)
+- Natural Remedies for Pollution in Massachusetts Watersheds – Paula Rees (UMass College of Engineering)

 - Green Infrastructure: Cleansing and Managing Stormwater – Mark Lindhult (UMass Landscape Architecture and Regional Planning)